Why Choose an Associate Degree in Computer Science?

-At accredited schools, students enrolled in full-time or part-time study are eligible to apply for federal financial aid.
+At accredited schools, students enrolled in full-time or part-time study may apply for federal financial aid.
 To determine how much aid you can receive, you must complete the Free Application for Federal Student Aid (FAFSA).
 According to an NCES report, the percentage of students receiving financial assistance at nonprofit two-year schools has increased over the past decade.

-Federal aid is not the only way to finance your degree: many schools award scholarships to students within certain departments, and you should contact your target schools to find out more about their financial assistance packages.
+Students can look beyond federal aid to finance their degree.
+Many schools award scholarships to students within certain departments.
+Contact your target schools to learn about their financial assistance packages.

 Sources for Aid and Awards

-There are hundreds of online scholarships available to undergraduates from all schools.
-These awards are often competitive but they’re still worth pursuing.
-Below, we’ve posted a few scholarships intended for tech and computer science students:
+Students can explore hundreds of online scholarships available to undergraduates from all schools.
+Although competitive, students should still pursue these awards.
+See below for a few scholarships intended for tech and computer science students.

 The National Society of High School Scholars (NSHSS) Foundation STEM Scholarship